Rare Rhesus Phenotypes and Their Significance

 Japanese Rare Donor Registry Japan Focus on Asian-specific variants

-ISBT Working Party International Standardization and coordination
+ISBT Working Party International Standardisation and coordination

 Emergency Management Protocols